patrickfuchs/buildH/docs/json_format.md

 **TODO**: Explain the convention for file naming `FF_lipid.json`.

-## Generality of the lipid json format
+## Generality on the lipid json format

 The format ressembles a Python dictionnary.
 For example, if we look at the `Berger_POPC.json` file, we have the following: